Shuhua-Group/CAMer/inst/doc/intro.md

 ### HI Modle for Single LD Decay Curve

 The function `singleHI()` does time inference, of HI model only, for a single LD decay curve.
 The algorithm is the same as the HI model part of `singleCAM()`.
-For example:
+For example, let's use the Combined LD in the *CGF_50* data set and use only HI as the core model:

 ```r